-The "Run program" action starts specified external application with command-line arguments (if required), and waits until it finishes.
+The "Run program" action starts the specified external application with command-line arguments (if required), and waits until it finishes.

 The command line arguments for the application can be specified either as a constant line of text, or using an expression.
 In the latter case, the expression can use project parameters (but not field names).